s3g/s3g-dsp/docs/no_input_mixer_dsp_concept.md

   and containment settings are serialized.
-- Ten deterministic factory patches, preset variance, localized forgetting, and bounded full-network randomization resolve into the same stored parameter surface; reseeding remains an independent action.
+- Ten deterministic factory patches, preset variance, localized forgetting, and bounded full-network randomization resolve into the same stored base parameter set; each whole-scene action bypasses, but does not delete, the optional SURF map.
+Reseeding remains an independent action.
-- The CLAP surface contains 331 parameters, including automatable bias for both aux processors.
+- The CLAP surface contains 400 parameters: 56 globals, 64 matrix gains,
+  seventeen direct controls per lane, and six controls for every insert.
+  Continuous controls advertise CLAP modulation and parameter/modulation events are applied at their sample offsets.
 Version-one state is migrated by retaining its globals, matrix, lane, EQ, and insert values, then filling new movement and aux fields from conservative defaults.
 Version-two state is retained directly; both older formats initialize the aux mutes off and the articulation layer to `GLIDE`.
 Version-three preserves its aux mutes and also initializes articulation to `GLIDE`; version four stores all seven new articulation parameters.
+Version five adds REACT, hold/slow/sync clocks, pitch targets, editable aux taps/returns, and the complete Parameter Surface state while migrating versions one through four conservatively.
 - Processing is allocation-free after `prepare()`.
 - Fixed SPLICE/CHORUS time buffers live inside the heap-allocated plugin engine.
 Audio-thread `reset` and lane `KILL` clear them in place, without